Fostering an inclusive culture

 At the same time, the Group strives to maintain a wide representation of ages among its employees, believing in the benefits of combining the complementary experiences and perspectives of different generations.

 Thales has long pursued a dynamic policy of integrating young people onto the workforce.
 The Group maintains its commitment to this integration through a high level of work-study recruitment and internships.
+Each year, we welcome over 4,000 interns and apprentices worldwide, providing a springboard for young people at the very earliest stages of their careers.

 The Young Employee Society (YES), a body supported by the Group’s senior management, is open to all newly employed staff members regardless of age.
 It helps new hires ease into life at Thales, fosters interaction between employees in different departments and entities, and helps nurture an inclusive workplace culture.